-A Hot Sorrel Drink Recipe
+A Sexy Hot Sorrel Drink Recipe with Caribbean Rum

 What is Sorrel?

-Now, sorrel is a drink typically served during the holiday season.
+Sorrel is a drink typically served during the holiday season.
 In fact, most Jamaicans I know – no matter how far from their tropical homeland they stray – say it isn’t Christmas without a Jamaican sorrel drink.
 And once you try making this slightly spicy, crimson drink, I think you might say it is a necessary part of your holiday celebrations moving forward.
 But why stop at Christmas?
 I say hold on to this sorrel cocktail recipe to set the tone for a romantic Valentine’s Day, too.

 The other major difference between my sorrel recipe and what is known as sorrel in Jamaica is that I’m recommending this drink not just during the Holiday season but as a Valentine’s Day cocktail – or at least a drink for a romantic occasion – if Valentine’s Day isn’t your thing.